-If possible, try to schedule your engagement session one hour before sunset or shortly before the sunrise (but only if you’re an early bird in this case!).
+If possible, try to schedule your engagement session two hours before the sunset or shortly before the sunrise (but only if you’re an early bird in this case!).

 The golden hour is my favourite time of the day – it’s a period shortly after sunrise or before sunset during which light is beautiful, warm and soft.
 This time of the day gives you the best chance for outstanding photographs.

 So the rule is: the lower the sun is in the sky, the better everything will look in the pictures,